Boeing urges U.S. to separate China trade and human rights | Business

 Boeing urges U.S. to separate China trade and human rights

-Boeing Co urged the United States on Wednesday to keep disputes over human rights and other topics separate from trade relations with Beijing, and warned that European rival Airbus would gain if the U.S. planemaker were locked out of China.
+Boeing Co urged the United States on Wednesday to keep human rights and other disputes separate from trade relations with Beijing, and warned European rival Airbus would gain if the U.S. planemaker were locked out of China.

 Chief Executive Dave Calhoun told an online business forum he believed a major aircraft subsidy dispute with Europe could be resolved after 16 years of wrangling at the World Trade Organization, but contrasted this with the outlook on China.
 "I think politically (China) is more difficult for this administration and it was for the last administration.
 But we still have to trade with our largest partner in the world: China," he told the U.S. Chamber of Commerce Aviation Summit.